 Many graduates obtain advanced degrees in clinical specialties, or become practice owners, clinical administrators, or academic faculty.
 Upon successful completion of the program, graduates are eligible to sit for the national professional licensure examination administered through the Federation of State Boards of Physical Therapy.
 The Office of Professional Regulation in the Vermont Secretary of State's office governs licensure requirements for Vermont.

-Our faculty model clinical and research expertise across each of the specialty areas of physical therapy practice, while facilitating students' development as movement experts who promote health through exercise.
+DPT faculty model clinical and research expertise across all specialty areas of physical therapy practice.

 Areas of Expertise: Chronic pain treatment, addressing pain and functional loss in victims of torture and trauma, low back pain, lymphedema treatment